Jump To the Part You Need

 A factory that makes clothes will only do so according to your standards.
 It’s not that they provide superior standards, but why should they?
 If they get paid either way, there is no incentive for them to make your product any better than the standard you set.

 Most clothing suppliers will know if you’re an amateur the second you start talking to them, so approaching them with the proper documents and knowing some product costing will always help you get the best deal for the best quality.

 A. Creating a Tech Pack

 This is the first indicator clothing manufacturers will use to see if you’re knowledgeable about your product.
 Clothing suppliers require a tech pack for most of the basic understanding of the product.
 The tech pack is the brains of the operation; without one, factories can advise you to do almost anything (and generally for higher prices).

 There are numerous ways to make the tech pack, but we recommend creating the structure, choosing the fabric, establishing your standard sizing and scaling for different sizes.
 (Check out this article on Why Tech Packs Matter Not Patterns).

 B. Getting Your Costing

 Often, people look for the most affordable clothing suppliers but don’t know why the price changes.
-Many private label clothing manufacturers will often use generic patterns that are not custom to your needs.
+Many white label clothing manufacturers will often use generic patterns that are not custom to your needs.